 In 1964 author Jeff Brown wrote a children's book about a little boy named Stanley who was accidentally squashed flat by a falling bulletin board.
 Stanley wasn't hurt, but he ended up very flat; flat enough to be put in an envelope and mailed!

-Teachers saw the story of Flat Stanley as a great opportunity to encourage reading and writing in their students.
-Thus began the Flat Stanley Project, whereby paper Stanleys are colored and mailed off to places all over the world!
+Teacher Dale Hubert saw the story of Flat Stanley as a great opportunity to encourage reading and writing and thus began the Flat Stanley Project, whereby paper Stanleys are colored and mailed off to places all over the world!
 Those who host Stanley are requested to show him around and keep a journal.

 Last month a paper Stanley arrived at Jackie Chan's offices in Hong Kong and during the following week, Stanley was treated to some very special experiences courtesy of Jackie.
 Here is the story of Stanley's visit to Hong Kong.

 Well, I finally arrived in Hong Kong today after a very long and bumpy ride.
 When I left America, no one told me that Hong Kong was over 8,000 miles away!
 Since I've arrived I have found out that Hong Kong is right near China - at the very southern tip, actually.
 It used to belong to England, but a few years ago, England gave it back to China.
 I thought that was nice of them.
 So now it's kind of a part of China.
 It's called a Special Administrative Region so it's "separate but apart."
 Maybe I'll ask the teacher to explain this to me more when I get home.